-If you do get asked to come in for your SSI interview, we’ll explain everything you need to know.
+If the SSA or DDS office asks you to come in for your SSI interview, we’ll explain everything you need to know.
 Learn what your SSI interview might be called, who you’ll meet with, and what documents you should bring.
 Most importantly, we’ll explain what the SSI interview questions are and the best way to answer them below.

 Basic Info About Your PERC Appointment or SSI Redetermination Phone Interview

 If you’re newly approved for disability benefits, your SSI interview’s probably called a “PERC” (which stands for Pre-effectuation Review Contract).
 If you were approved for SSI 1-6 years ago, you may get called in for your “SSI Redetermination” appointment.
 Regardless of what they call it, you’ll have to answer the exact same SSI interview questions every time.
 The SSA agent will ask you questions about your financial status to confirm you’re actually eligible for SSI.